Roberto Rosato

 Roberto Rosato (/it/; 18 August 1943 – 20 June 2010) was an Italian footballer, who played as a defender.

-A strong, hard-tackling, and reliable centre-back, he is regarded as one of Italy's greatest defenders.
+He played as a centre-back and was known for his physical style of defending.

 Rosato played for four different Italian clubs throughout his career, but is mainly remembered for his successful stint with A.C.
 Milan, where he won several domestic and international titles.
 At international level, he represented Italy in two FIFA World Cups, reaching the final in 1970, and won UEFA Euro 1968.

 Club career

 Rosato played for 15 seasons (351 games, 10 goals) in the Serie A for Torino (1960–66), A.C.
 Milan (1966–1973) and Genoa (1973–1977), before moving to Aosta (1977–79), playing in Serie D for two seasons before officially retiring in 1979.
 He made his Serie A debut with Torino, in a 1–1 away draw against Fiorentina on 2 April 1961.
 Rosato is mostly remembered for his highly successful period with Milan, where he won several domestic and international trophies (one Serie A A title, three Coppa Italia titles, one European Cup, two UEFA Cup Winners' Cups, and one Intercontinental Cup), forming a formidable back-line alongside Cudicini, Schnellinger, Anquilletti, and Trapattoni.
 He made his Milan debut on 4 September 1966, in a 3–0 away Serie A win over Pisa; in total he made 269 appearances with the club, scoring 8 goals, 5 of which came in Serie A in 187 appearances.